xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[12/2024] I gave a talk titled “**Rethinking performance evaluation in image fusion**” at the [BMVA Symposium on Image & Video Quality](https://www.bmva.org/meetings/24-12-11-ImageandVideoQualityAssessment.html) in the British Computer Society (BCS), London.

 [12/2024] Invited to give a talk "Techniques for Using Large Language Models" at Wuhan Union Hospital of China (online)